ShahFahad80/POS-Software/README.md

-# Gernal Point of Sale for all kind of businesses.
+# Genral Point of Sale for all kind of businesses.